flipstone/haskell-tools/README.md

 This repository has a workflow defined that will build and push amd64 and arm64 images to Github Container Registry.

+# For Flipstone Developers
+* Update all our repositories that use this image, to the latest, when a new image is published.
+This list can be found in the codex.

 # How to build this using docker

 * Use `./build-image.sh push-arch-tag` on your machine to build a local image